trustification/trutification-ansible/README.md

 Copy your certificate files in `./certs` directory using following names:

+- guac-collectsub-tls-certificate.pem
+- guac-collectsub-tls-certificate.key
-- guac-collectsub-tls-certificate.pem"
+- guac-graphql-tls-certificate.pem
-- guac-collectsub-tls-certificate.key"
+- guac-graphql-tls-certificate.key
-- guac-graphql-tls-certificate.pem"
+- collector-osv-tls-certificate.pem
-- guac-graphql-tls-certificate.key"
+- collector-osv-tls-certificate.key

+Optionally, you can also copy `service-ca.crt` certificate to the same directory if you have OSV client that needs secure access to the collector.

 6. Create Environment Variables with S3 and OIDC credentails